Skip to main content

 Background

-Dr. Venter is a non-tenured, clinical associate professor in the department, teaching forensic related courses on both the undergraduate and graduate level.
+Dr. Venter is a non-tenured, clinical professor in the department, teaching forensic related courses on both the undergraduate and graduate level.
 He also serves as a graduate faculty for multiple research projects.

 Dr. Venter obtained his first degree in Analytical Chemistry (1992) and advanced degrees in both Chemistry (1994) and Laboratory Management (2002), respectively, from the Technical University Pretoria.
 He completed a Master’s of Science degree in Biochemistry (2010) from North West University and, a Doctor in Philosophy in Law (2020) from the University of South Africa.